-How to do a feasibility study for a business
+How to do a feasibility study for a business?

 Conducting a feasibility study is a critical first step when starting a new business or expanding an existing one.
 The reason is that a feasibility study helps assess the viability of a business idea.
 Without one, professionals cannot make informed decisions regarding a new project or venture.